 RFHC began with a vision at Hamilton County Public Health: equipping local employers with the tools & resources necessary to address substance use disorder (SUD) among their personnel.
-It is estimated that over 75% of Americans with a SUD are a part of the workforce (Goplerud et al., 2017).
+It is estimated that over 60% of Americans aged 18 and older with a substance use disorder are part of the workforce (SAMHSA, 2022).
 Whether they realize it or not, Hamilton County employers are incurring the cost of substance misuse through decreased productivity, absenteeism, turnover, and other critical losses.
 How much is your workplace losing?

 The human and economic toll of SUD is far too great to go unchecked in the workplace.
 RFHC is a progressive initiative designed to help Hamilton County workplaces treat SUD among their personnel and join the fight to end the stigma of addiction and recovery.

 Hamilton County Public Health formally adopted Recovery Friendly Hamilton County via a resolution passed by our Board of Health on April 11, 2022.
 Health Commissioner Greg Kesterman subsequently made a formal declaration of commitment to the initiative for his employees on April 20, 2022.

 The checkmark symbolizes our endorsement of a business as meeting our recovery friendly requirements.
 The road within the checkmark symbolizes the “Road of Recovery,” an important visual metaphor for people who have overcome substance use disorder.
 Recovering citizens are resourceful, resilient, and ready to work!
 We want our symbol to bring them a feeling of pride for their strength and tenacity.

 What does it mean to be Recovery Friendly?